project-tsurugi/yakushima/test/multi_thread/put_delete_get/readme.md

-# Test that put / delete / get operations work in parallel.
+# Test that put / delete / get operations work in parallel

 - multi_thread_put_delete_get_one_border_test.cpp
     - Test the operations on one border node.